On Test Day

 - Personal Items

 Personal items other than ID documents are not allowed in the testing room.
-This includes backpacks, phones, purses, tablets, PDAs, watches, and any other electronic, recording, listening, scanning, or photographic devices.
+This includes backpacks, phones, purses, tablets, PDAs, watches, and any other electronic, recording, listening, scanning, photographic, or wearable technology devices.
 If you take any personal items into the testing room, or if you are seen using or accessing any electronic device, including but not limited to text messaging, email, or photographs, your device will be inspected and may be confiscated, and you will be dismissed from the test.
 You may not access your phone at any time for any reason, including during breaks.

 - Leaving the Test Center Prohibited During Test Administration